hata6502/kohsei-san/DISCLAIMER.md

 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 -----

-The following software may be included in this product: decamelize-keys.
-A copy of the source code may be downloaded from https://github.com/dsblv/decamelize-keys.git.
+The following software may be included in this product: decode-uri-component.
+A copy of the source code may be downloaded from https://github.com/SamVerschueren/decode-uri-component.git.
 This software contains the following license and notice below:

 The MIT License (MIT)

-Copyright (c) Sindre Sorhus <sindresorhus@gmail.com> (sindresorhus.com), Dmirty Sobolev <disobolev@icloud.com>
+Copyright (c) Sam Verschueren <sam.verschueren@gmail.com> (github.com/SamVerschueren)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal